Executive Team Making Our Mission Possible

 Shawna Buckley

-With over 25 years of experience in financial management and operations, Shawna is a seasoned accounting and HR professional specializing in financial analysis, budgeting, payroll, HR compliance, and contract management.
-She has led financial operations in both government and private sectors, with strengths in compliance, and internal controls that support cost savings and efficiency.
+Bringing more than 25 years of experience in financial management and operations management, Shawna is a seasoned accounting and HR professional with expertise in financial analysis, budgeting, payroll, HR compliance, and contract management.
+She has successfully led financial operations across government and private sectors, demonstrating a strong focus on regulatory compliance and robust internal controls that drive cost savings and operational efficiency.
+Shawna holds certifications as a Certified Public Bookkeeper and QuickBooks ProAdvisor, along with Certifications in fraud prevention, financial planning & analysis (FP&A), and nonprofit and government accounting.
+She is currently pursuing a master’s degree in forensic accounting to further expand her expertise in financial investigation and compliance.

 Cat Sawyer

-Cat Sawyer has worked in marketing and PR in many different industries, including radio and veterinary medicine.
-She has worked for the SFA since October of 2023 and has seen it grow tremendously.
-She is currently the Membership Coordinator, along with Marketing and PR and anything else that is needed.
+Cat Sawyer has worked in marketing and PR in many different industries, including several radio stations and veterinary medicine.
+She has a BA from the University of Denver in International Studies and AAS in Applied Science.
+She has worked for the SFA since October of 2023 and has seen it grow tremendously in that time from a mostly volunteer organization to a fully staffed association.
+She is currently the Membership Coordinator for both Individual and Corporate, along with Marketing and PR support and anything else that is needed.
+She lives on a mini-farm in Colorado with her family.

 Information Technology